 Iffy L., Varadi V., Papp E. ‘Untoward neonatal sequelae deriving from cutting of the umbilical cord before delivery’, Med Law.
 2001;20:627-634.

-About Kate EmersonKate Emerson, BA (sociology/politics) / graduate student Kate is a graduate student pursuing her particular interest in neonatal transitional physiology and clinical cord clamping practices.
+About Kate EmersonKate Emerson, BA (sociology/politics) Kate is a clinical student pursuing her interest in neonatal transitional physiology and clinical cord clamping practices.
 She produces articles and popular media to increase the level of awareness about delayed cord clamping, for parents, students and interested practitioners.
 Please visit www.cord-clamping.com to read more.

 Posted on June 1, 2011, in Birth Stories and tagged active management of the third stage, birth trauma, consent, cord cutting, hospital birth, interventions, local area, natural labour, nuchal cords, placenta, syntocinon.
 Bookmark the permalink.
 43 Comments.